 Meals & Lodging

 Reasonable and customary expenses for meals and tips should be claimed only when there is an out-of pocket expense.
-Per IRS Regulations, meal expenses are eligible for reimbursement in the following two circumstances:
+Per IRS Regulations, meal expenses are eligible for reimbursement in the following circumstances:

-- when they occur during a business meeting and meet the business meeting criteria below, OR
+- when they occur during a business meeting and meet the business meeting criteria below,

 Meals During Business Meetings